-All emergencies and criminal complaints can be reported to Public Safety by any person in the campus community 24 hours a day 7 days a week.
+All emergencies and criminal complaints can be reported to Public Safety by any person in the campus community.
 To contact the Public Safety department dial (304) 904-2041 from any phone.

 Daily Crime Log

 The Department of Public Safety is required to maintain a public log of all crimes reported to them, or those of which they are made aware.
 The log is required to have the most recent 60 days' worth of information.
 Each entry in the log must contain the nature, date, time and general location of each crime and disposition of the complaint, if known.
 Information in the log older than 60 days must be made available within two business days.
 Crime logs must be kept for seven years, three years following the publication of the last annual security report.